The holidays can be a hectic time. Prepare early to keep the coal out of the stockings for your search and Shopping campaigns.

 Keep your product price and availability fresh

-- Shopping tip: Enable automated feed delivery, the Content API and/or Automated Item Updates to make frequent updates to fluctuating product price and availability during the holidays.
+- Shopping tip: Enable automated feed delivery, the Content API and/or Automated item updates to make frequent updates to fluctuating product price and availability during the holidays.

 Show the most compelling and relevant information to match what your shoppers are looking for.

-With fully stocked shelves, expand your reach and attract customers throughout their holiday shopping journey.
+With fully-stocked shelves, expand your reach and attract customers throughout their holiday shopping journey.

-Double down on mobile shopping
+Double up on mobile shopping

 Leverage automation and machine learning

-Why: Make sure you’re showing the right product to the right customers at the right time while saving time and resources.
-In early testing with advertisers who are using Smart Shopping campaigns, they drove over 20% more conversion value on average at a similar cost.3 In addition, advertisers using the Target ROAS Smart Bidding saw a median increase of 35% in conversion value with Shopping campaigns.4
+Why: Make sure that you’re showing the right product to the right customers at the right time while saving time and resources.
+In early testing with advertisers who are using Smart Shopping campaigns, they drove over 20% more conversion value on average at a similar cost.3 In addition, advertisers using the target ROAS Smart Bidding saw a median increase of 35% in conversion value with Shopping campaigns.4

 GittiGidiyor, an eBay company, is a leading e-commerce marketplace in Turkey.
 As they headed into the new year, they saw a 28% increase in return-on-ad-spend with a 4% boost in sales at 18% less spend by using Smart Shopping campaigns.
-“Without having to worry about daily optimizations, our team has finally been able to spend more time on optimizing other key marketing channels as we expand our marketing mix.” — Burak Arslan, Digital Marketing Manager
+"Without having to worry about daily optimisations, our team has finally been able to spend more time on optimising other key marketing channels as we expand our marketing mix." – Burak Arslan, Digital Marketing Manager

 Elite SEM is an award-winning digital marketing agency founded on search and focused on holistic performance-driven digital marketing.
 Due to strong performance, almost 75% of their clients on automated bidding are now using Target ROAS Smart Bidding.
 "Our results have been great!
 In addition to driving great performance, Smart Bidding has let our team focus more of their time on strategy, testing initiatives and campaign segmentation versus time spent on manual bidding." – Courtney O’Donnell, Director.